filipnovakov13/wanderer-game-demo/README.md

 ## Instructions:
-You progress through the area/level by finding the monster that has the key (textbox at the bottom of the screen will be yellow when you find him) and kill the Boss of that level.
+You progress through the area/level by finding the monster that has the key (textbox at the bottom of the screen will be yellow when you find him) and killing the Boss of that level.